 - monitoring corporate conduct and business ethics, including auditor independence and ongoing compliance with laws and regulations;

 - maintaining open lines of communication between the Board, Management and the external auditors, thus enabling information and points of view to be freely exchanged;

-- reviewing matters of significance affecting the financial welfare of the Company;
+- reviewing matters of significance affecting the financial welfare of the Group;

 - ensuring that systems of accounting and reporting of financial information to shareholders, regulators and the general public are adequate;